 We'll take our next question from Sophie Karp with KeyBank.
 Please go ahead.

 Thank you.
-This is all coming.
+This is all for me.

 Thank you, everyone.
 Ladies and gentlemen, this concludes today's conference.
 We appreciate your participation.
 You may now disconnect.